 On Whistler mountain, the rigorous yet entirely doable 6+ km round trip hike via the Whistler Gondola on the Matthews’ Traverse Road is a steady uphill climb in the fresh mountain air to the Peak.
 The route winds around and behind the mountain, revealing the grandeur of the Garibaldi range, including Black Tusk, as you ascend to 2,200 m to Whistler Peak.
 You’ll know you’re there when you spot the large Inukshuk at the top.

 The easier and level Spearhead Loop is a 1.2 km loop trail accessed from the Roundhouse Lodge on Whistler Mountain.
 You’ll enjoy great views of Blackcomb Mountain and the Peak2Peak Gondola going by.
+Reward yourself post-hike with a refreshing Whistler beer or BC wine at one of the many restaurants or pubs in the village.

 For what to see around Whistler in terms of hiking outside of the village, check out the Whistler Trainwreck Trail near Function Junction, the Parkhurst Ghost Town and Ancient Cedar Trails.
 They are all free but you will need a car to access the locations and forest service roads.